 Packed with tools for a surprisingly low price – circular, reciprocating, and jig saws plus drill and impact drivers, oscillating multi-tool, cutoff grinder, and LED flashlight.
 Comes with 2 batteries and charger.

-Mixed reviews on the life of the 20-volt lithium ion battery.
 Some tools have plastic components.
 The durability of the oscillating tool is questionable.

 An inexpensive kit that includes a drill/driver and circular saw – 2 important tools that satisfy the needs of most home owners and do-it-yourselfers.
 Drill/driver includes LED light and delivers 310 lbs. of torque suitable for minor to mid-level tasks.